Quantum-Inspired Hierarchy for Rank-Constrained Optimization: Rank-constrained SDP and quantum entanglement

 with $\tL(\cdot)=\Lambda[\Tr_2(\cdot)]$.
 Let $\conv(\cP)$ be the convex hull of $\cP$, i.e., all states of the form $\sum_i p_i\ket{\varphi_i}\bra{\varphi_i}$, where the $p_i$ form a probability distribution and $\ket{\varphi_i}\bra{\varphi_i}\in\cP$.
 By noting that the maximum value of a linear function can always be achieved at extreme points, the optimization in Eq.~\eqref{eq:SDPRank} is equivalent to

 where $\tX=X\otimes\I_k$ with $\I_k$ being the identity operator on $\cH_2$.

-Equation~\eqref{eq:purify} implies that if we can fully characterize $\conv(\cP)$, the optimization \eqref{eq:SDPRank} is solved.
-To this end, we need to introduce the notion of separable states which has been widely studied in quantum information \cite{Horodecki.etal2009,Guehne.Toth2009}.
-More specifically, we let $\cH_A=\cH_B=\cH_1\otimes\cH_2=\dC^n\otimes\dC^k$ and define the SEP cone on $\cH_A\otimes\cH_B$ as
+Equation~\eqref{eq:purify} implies that if we can fully characterize $\conv(\cP)$, optimization \eqref{eq:SDPRank} is solved.
+To this end, we need to introduce the notion of separable states that has been widely studied in quantum information \cite{Horodecki.etal2009,Guehne.Toth2009}.
+More specifically, we let $\cH_A=\cH_B=\cH_1\otimes\cH_2=\dC^n\otimes\dC^k$ and define the separability cone $\Sep$ on $\cH_A\otimes\cH_B$ as

 Physically, $\Sep$ is the set of all unnormalized separable quantum states (besides the zero matrix). $\Sep$ is a proper convex cone, and its dual cone is given by

 which, in the language of quantum information, corresponds to the set of entanglement witnesses and all positive semidefinite matrices.